bhubauer/cricket/README.md

 Consider the following example of a simple page that contains a single component.
 This component displays a current "count" number and offers methods to increment or decrement the number.

+First, lets look at the Page and Component classes
 ```php
 use cricket\core\Page;
 use cricket\core\Component;